3. Configuration

 For the logs to function properly, the -DLOG_INFO=ON compilation flag is required.

-The DDS Router prints the logs by default (warnings and errors in the standard error and infos in the standard output).
+The DDS Router prints the logs by default (warnings and errors in the standard error and info traces in the standard output).
 The DDS Router, however, can also publish the logs in a DDS topic.
 To publish the logs, under the tag publish, set enable: true and set a domain and a topic-name.
 The type of the logs published is defined as follows:

 LogEntry.idl